What is an example evaluative essay?

 – Encourage the use of supplementary worksheets to check comprehension

 At some point during your academic career, you will very likely be asked to write an evaluative essay of between 1,000 and 1,500 words on a particular topic.
-When combined with Lessons 1, 2 and 3 on this subject, the following example essay should clearly indicate how to structure, develop and support an evaluative essay that contains both counter-arguments and arguments and concession and rebuttal.
-Although as was highlighted in Lesson 3 there is no one structure when writing this essay type, the most important tip to remember here is to include all of the appropriate elements and key features of evaluative writing such as stance.
+When combined with Chapters 1, 2 and 3 on this subject, the following example essay should clearly indicate how to structure, develop and support an evaluative essay that contains both counter-arguments and arguments and concession and rebuttal.
+Although as was highlighted in Chapter 3 there is no one structure when writing this essay type, the most important tip to remember here is to include all of the appropriate elements and key features of evaluative writing such as stance.
 The following essay therefore has some key language bolded for you throughout:

 Evaluative Essay Question: